fakedrtom/SVAFotate/README.md

 The opposite of the `-c` option is availble with the `-u` option.
 This will identify "unique" regions within a given SV from the input VCF that are defined as sharing no overlap with any of the SVs of the same SVTYPE in the BED file.
-This option will create an additional output file named `unique.bed` which will list the coordinates of these unique regions.
-The following figure illustrates how these regions are determined in a variety of matching SV scenarios.
+This option will create an additional output file named `unique.bed` which will list the coordinates of these unique regions, their corresponding SVTYPE, the SV_ID of the SV from which they are found, as well the sample names that are genotyped as heterozygous (0/1) and homozygous (1/1) for the alternate allele.
+Thefollowing figure illustrates how these regions are determined in a variety of matching SV scenarios.

 ![max_af](https://github.com/fakedrtom/SVAFotate/blob/master/images/SV_Uniq_example_fig.png)